Englishman's Bed and Breakfast

-In 2015 we celebrated our 10th year in the Englishman's Bed and Breakfast, formally the historic Archibald-Adams House built in 1793.
+In 2016 we celebrated our 11th year in the Englishman's Bed and Breakfast, formally the historic Archibald-Adams House built in 1793.
 This Federal-style home was renovated and restored to museum quality in the 1990s.
 It is listed on the National Register of Historic Places and today offers a unique lodging experience.
-Cherryfield itself is a picturesque and historic village spread out along the Narraguagus River but retaining a core of historic homes that comprise the Historic District.

-The Englishman’s Bed and Breakfast has a beautiful setting on the bank of the Narraguagus River, a once noted Salmon/Trout River in the tidewater village of Cherryfield, Maine.
+The Englishman’s B&B has a beautiful setting on the bank of the Narraguagus River in the tidewater village of Cherryfield, Maine.
 At the front of the house is a formally laid out perennial flower garden with classical urns.
-North of the house and semi-circular driveway is a screened-in gazebo and a vegetable garden with raised beds, as well as other plantings including grape vines, raspberries and several fruit trees.
-Below the house, along the river banks, there is our wild area where bald eagles and ospreys perch in the old trees in the spring.
+North of the house and semi-circular driveway is a screened-in gazebo and a vegetable garden.

 Your hosts, Peter and Kathy Winham, first met in York, England on an archaeological excavation.
 Both have worked on many an excavation in England, Europe and the USA.
 Peter is the Englishman and worked as a professional archaeologist in South Dakota for 24 years.
 Kathy grew up in several of the Northeastern and New England states.
 She attended Queens University in Ontario, Canada, and has also worked in archaeology and picture framing.
 We have two married sons, and a grandson, in different states.